 Since 1996, GOA Atka Mackerel has been managed under Tier 6 specifications due to lack of reliable estimates of current biomass.
 The maximum permissible ABC has been 4,700 t.
-The biomass estimates from the 2005 and 2007 surveys are highly variable with Gulf-wide CVs of 50 and 46%, respectively.
-The biomass has been mostly observed in the Shumagin area (96 and 98% of the Gulf-wide estimates in the 2005 and 2007 surveys, respectively).
-Given the very patchy distribution of GOA Atka mackerel which results in highly variable estimates of abundance, we continue to recommend that GOA Atka mackerel be managed under Tier 6.
+The biomass estimates from the 2007 and 2009 surveys are highly variable with Gulf-wide CVs of 46 and 83%, respectively.
+The biomass has been mostly observed in the Shumagin area (98 and 99.6% of the Gulf-wide estimates in the 2007 and 2009 surveys, respectively).
+Given the extreme patchy distribution of GOA Atka mackerel which results in highly variable estimates of abundance, we continue to recommend that GOA Atka mackerel be managed under Tier 6.

-Although there has been a dramatic increase in the observations of Atka mackerel beginning in the 2003 GOA fisheries and survey, these catches (and catches from the 2004 GOA fisheries and 2005 survey) were mainly comprised of a single cohort (the 1999 year class) which has been documented as well above average in the Aleutian Islands (Lowe et al. 2005).
+The GOA fishery and survey catches are mainly comprised of a single cohort (the 1999 year class) which has been documented as well above average in the Aleutian Islands (Lowe et al. 2009).
 There does not appear to be an expanded population with a broad distribution of age classes, and speculation is that this is overflow from the Aleutian Islands population.
-The 2006 fishery data may indicate that the strength of the 1999 year class has greatly diminished.

-For the above reasons, we continue to recommend that GOA Atka mackerel be managed under Tier 6, and recommend a 2008 ABC for GOA equal to the maximum permissible value of 4,700 t.
-The 2008 OFL is 6,200 t under Tier 6.
+For the above reasons, we continue to recommend that GOA Atka mackerel be managed under Tier 6, and recommend a 2010 ABC for GOA equal to the maximum permissible value of 4,700 t.
+The 2010 OFL is 6,200 t under Tier 6.

 Prudent management is still warranted and the rationale as given in the past for a TAC to provide for anticipated bycatch needs of other fisheries, principally for Pacific cod, rockfish and pollock, and to only allow for minimal targeting should still be considered.
-The 2006 and 2007 TACs for GOA Atka mackerel were 1,500 t.
+The 2009 TAC for GOA Atka mackerel was 2,000 t.